 While many councils support renewable energy schemes, there have been public concerns about the amount of land and water area solar farms are expanding into and their impact on local communities, farming and tourist regions.
+Using renewable energy such as solar helps reduce dependence on fossil fuels generated electricity in Scotland.
+If implemented with other renewable energy developments, this will help to reduce greenhouse gas emissions.

 Background image for this poster was created by: Andrey Grinkevich on Unsplash